ndudar/React-Router-Practice-2/README.md

 - you can set state for loading and do an early return of a div for loading for smoother user interface
 - Remix is something worth checking out (tied to loaders?)
 - as a second param to navigate(), if you put { replace: true }, it will take that previous page out of the history stack (say it's a login page for example), so if the user hits the back button they won't go back to the login page, but whatever page they were on before that
+  - you can also do this in the Navigate component, just make a prop called **replace** and it means the same thing

 ##### This Project is from Scrimba